 - Other sanctions as required

-Findings of fact and/or sanctions imposed can be appealed to the Senate Student Appeals Committee (pdf) provided that the grounds for appeal are met.
+Findings of fact and/or sanctions imposed can be appealed via a Student Appeal, provided that the grounds for appeal are met.